IBM/personal-wealth-portfolio-mgt-bot/README.md

 **<span style="color:red">Note:**</span> Record your Workspace ID to use in [Step C](#c-configuring-your-environment-variables-in-bluemix).

 To find your workspace ID once training has completed, click the three vertical dots in the upper right-hand corner of the Workspace pane, and select View details.
 Once the upload is complete, you will see a new workspace.
-In order to connect this workspace to our application, we will need to include the Workspace ID in our environment variables  on your application dashboard (if you used the ``deploy to Bluemix`` button or save in the file “.env” if you are deploying ``locally``.
+In order to connect this workspace to our application, we will need to include the Workspace ID in our environment variables  on your application dashboard (if you used the ``Deploy to Bluemix`` button or save in the file “.env” if you are deploying ``locally``.
 Save this id.

 *Optionally*, you may want to explore the conversation dialog. select the workspace and choose the **Dialog** tab, here's a snippet of the dialog: